 The reaction would have been stronger, Weinstein said, if another worship center had been involved.
 Had a swastika been placed in the Jewish center, ‘heads would be rolling,’ he said.Van Winkle said he saw video of Born’s address: ‘She downplayed nothing.
 She addressed the expectations, the issue and moved on.’

-Posted by Yanira Farray on Feb 3 2010, With 0 Reads, Filed under Politics.
+Posted by Yanira Farray on February 3, 2010, With 2187 Reads Filed under Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.